How do the Jennis HIIT Run sessions actually work?

 In an ideal world, you’d jog gently through your rest periods to make it more of a workout.
 But if you’re really struggling and need a break, walking is good, too.
 A 2014 study in the Journal of Sports Medicine and Physical Fitness reported that active rest – which includes walking as well as jogging – is more effective at clearing lactate, a waste produced during intense exercise, from the blood.

 Just as you would with an indoor workout, it’s important to take the time to cool down and stretch after a Jennis HIIT Run.
-Lacking in inspo?
-Check out Jennis Fitness Extras on the app for Jessica Ennis-Hill's cool-down stretches.

 This website uses cookies to ensure you get the best experience on our website.
 Learn more